AndreyDobrovolskyOdessa/usbprog/picprog/README.md

 ## This directory contains picprog & usbpwr sources

-In order to make this project you must load "libftd2xx.a" static library from ftdichip.com, it's linked statically.
+In order to make this project you must load appropriate FTDI driver from https://www.ftdichip.com/Drivers/D2XX.htm.
+We need "libftd2xx.a" static library and headers "ftd2xx.h" and "WinTypes.h".

 Simply $make